csindle/psych/index.md

 description: Introduction to Megan Barber's Clinical Psychology practice.
 ---

-### _"Life is hard, and sometimes we all need a little support and help understanding it."_
+### _"Life is hard, and sometimes we all need a little support and help in understanding it."_

 I am here to provide a safe space for us to explore your internal world